 Why Get Tested?

-When your doctor suspects that you may have too little or too much iron in your body
+When you have low hemoglobin and hematocrit on a complete blood count (CBC); when your healthcare practitioner suspects that you may have too little iron (deficiency) or too much iron (overload) in your body

 A blood sample drawn from a vein in your arm

 You may be instructed to have your blood drawn in the morning and/or fast for 12 hours before sample collection; in this case, only water is permitted.
 Follow any instructions from your healthcare practitioner and/or from the laboratory performing the test.

 What is being tested?

 Iron is an essential nutrient that, among other functions, is required for the production of healthy red blood cells (RBCs).
 It is a critical part of hemoglobin, the protein in RBCs that binds oxygen in the lungs and releases it as blood circulates to other parts of the body.
 The serum iron test measures the amount of iron in the liquid portion of blood.